Leelu55/Articulus/README.md

   - [ ] specify modified StartScreen when there are no words with dueDate == today or new words
 - [ ] implement GrammarHint engine to choose grammar hints according to previous behaviour (not show the same hints all the time) IDEA: Show the reminder hint of the grammar rule when the user makes the same mistake twice in one lesson
 - [ ] implement search for GrammarRules and FAQs
+- [ ] enhance and refactor ConfigScreen with Animations and better redirecting

 ### Done